jeffhammond/blog/Dealing_with_imperfect_Fortran_compilers.md

-# Dealing with Imperfect Fortran Compilers
+# Dealing with Imperfect Fortran Compilers, Part 1

 TL;DR You can build your Fortran application with two different compilers to get the best of both worlds when it comes to coarrays and GPU parallelism, for example.